tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 </div>

-That code is getting a little verbose so we might want to pull it out into a separate dplyr step:
+That code is getting a little verbose so lets pull it out into a separate dplyr step and pull the factor transformation in to its own mini pipeline:

 <div class="highlight">